 The overall goal of the DZIF Academy is to close the gap of multidisciplinary training approaches within infection research in order to master the biological complexities associated with infectious diseases.
-The DZIF Academy will fund up one-year clinical leave stipends for physicians in their clinical training.
-Stipend recipients from last year’s allocation period may also apply for a one-time six-month extension.
-Also, stipend recipients from former years who have not received an extension may apply for a six-month “follow-up” stipend in order to gain part-time or full-time release from duties to publish project results and/or apply for additional grants (e.g. DFG).
+The DZIF Academy will fund up a 1 or 1.5-year clinical leave of absence for doctors in their clinical training.
+Those funded in the last application period can each apply for a one-time, six-month extension.
+The DZIF-funded clinical leave should be used to conduct an experimental or clinical research project at a DZIF site, to publish projects and/or to apply for an additional grant (e.g. DFG).

-The DZIF Academy supports the overall DZIF objective of attracting young students into infection research by granting up to six MD stipends to all DZIF focus sites per year.
-The purpose of the DZIF MD Stipend is to support medical students interested in performing an experimental study and joining a structured doctoral program to obtain their MD.
-Because of the individuality of their programs, all DZIF sites have established their own structured doctoral programs that enable medical students to complete a doctoral thesis in infection research.
+The DZIF Academy supports the overall DZIF objective of attracting young students into infection research by sponsoring up to six MD students per DZIF partner site and year.
+The purpose of the DZIF MD Programme is to support medical students interested in performing an experimental study and joining a structured doctoral programme to obtain their MD.
+Because of the individuality of their programmes, all DZIF sites have established their own structured doctoral programmes that enable medical students to complete a doctoral thesis in infection research.

-The DZIF MD Stipend grants recipients twelve to eighteen months of release from the routine medical curriculum in order to achieve full-time dedication to thesis-related research.
+The DZIF MD Programme grants funded students twelve to eighteen months of release from the routine medical curriculum in order to achieve full-time dedication to thesis-related research in a DZIF project.
 Interested candidates should please contact their local DZIF site manager or the DZIF Academy in order to receive more information.

 High quality research in infectious diseases requires the combination of classical (protein chemistry, molecular genetics and medical microbiology) and advanced state-of-the-art technologies (imaging methods, proteomics, structural biology, next generation sequencing, RNAi based high throughput approaches, systems biology, bioinformatics etc.).
 The DZIF Academy will fund laboratory rotations in order to foster a deeper understanding of these methods and help master targeted applications.